Posting a silly minor achievement on Facebook makes us feel that we are successful. We made it.

 And if that doesn’t waste your time and energy, then go flood your social media accounts.
 Good luck.

-But if you’re aiming for something phenomenal — a masterpiece art, a useful invention or product, a profitable business, a movement that will take over the world — and you don’t want to waste time and energy, then please, stop broadcasting your silly teeny-weeny achievements.
+But if you’re aiming for something phenomenal — a masterpiece art, a useful invention or product, a profitable business, a movement that will better the world — and you don’t want to waste time and energy, then stop broadcasting your silly teeny-weeny achievements.

 Stick to the bigger picture.

-Remind yourself every day why you’re doing what you’re doing.
+Remind yourself why you’re doing what you’re doing.

 Channel your time and energy into learning and improving.